Working life and its development

 In this study we will examine factors underlying retirement as well as post-retirement perceptions.
 The study will be conducted as a questionnaire survey on the significance of factors relating to individual situation, work and the pension system for the timing of retirement.
 We will outline perceptions of how the financial and social situation changes at retirement and thoughts on working in retirement.

-We will publish the first results in the autumn of 2023.
 The data will be processed in accordance with the GDPR.
 The answers of individual persons cannot be identified from the results.
 More information on the data protection responsibilities of the Finnish Centre for Pensions https://www.etk.fi/en/about-us/responsibilites/data-protection/.

 Schedule: 2022–2025